CosmWasm/mesh-security-hackathon/README.md

 you can pull out 300 OSMO from the ILP.
 Once you successfully release the claim on the provider with 700, then you can pull out another 200 OSMO.

+## Overview for Installing

+1. Deploy the contracts to Osmosis and Juno
+2. `x/gov` on Juno will tell the "Osmosis consumer contract" which `(connectionId, portId)` to trust
+3. `x/gov` will provide the "Osmosis consumer contract" with some JUNO tokens with which it can later delegate (This is a known hack... we discuss improvement below).
+4. A relayer connects the two contracts, the consumer contract ensures that the channel is made from the authorized `(connectionId, portId)` or rejects it in the channel handshake.
+It also ensures only one channel exists at a time.
+5. Once the trusted connection is established and the consumer contract has been granted sufficient delegation power, then the user flow above can be used.

+## Features to add

+These are well-defined but removed from the MVP for simplicity.
+We can add them later.

+* ILP must also allow local staking, and tie into the meta-staking contract to use that same stake to provide security on the home chain.

 ## Open Questions

+These are unclear and need to be discussed and resolved further.